jweiming/graalvm-micronaut-polyglot/README.md

 # Developer Meetup on GraalVM
 The developer meetup provides an introduction to GraalVM and how it can be used to build simple polyglot applications.
 You will be going through a technical sharing on GraalVM and participating in a hands-on lab on building your own polyglot application on GraalVM.

-The lab application used in this meetup is available at [link](link).
+The lab exercises used in this meetup is available at [link](link).

 ## Agenda